ThomasHBuffler/UnrealPluginTemplateWithRename/README.md

 If you want it to work on other text editable files as well, just edit the powershell script and add it to the list at the top.

+# Notes IMPORTANT:
+The system probably could be used for older engines but its currently a 5.6 uplugin

+# Notes IMPORTANT: Check the branches for the engine